- Purpose and Applicability

 - New types of procedures, when it means that the research methods no longer fit into the same exempt category.

-- Obtaining federal support (e.g., funding) for research that previously had no federal support and that qualified for exempt status in Category 101.
+- Obtaining federal funding or other support from the Department of Justice or for research that previously had no federal support and that qualified for exempt status in Category 101.

 - Obtaining or recording identifiable data or specimens for studies that previously obtained only de-identified or anonymous data or specimens.
 Identifiable data may require adding a limited IRB review.